 5 ways keep up with 2019 local search trends

-1. Claim and optimize your business' Google My Business listing
+1. Claim and optimize your business' Google Business Profile (GBP)

 If you only do one thing to improve your local search ranking in 2019, do this.

-Google is pretty good at guessing where and what your business is, but the more information you provide Google via My Business, the better chance you have of it showing up in Google Maps, Google Search and Google AdWords.
+Google is pretty good at guessing where and what your business is, but the more information you provide Google via GBP, the better chance you have of it showing up in Google Maps, Google Search and Google AdWords.

 2. Build out business citations in directories and elsewhere on the web